 You can enable repository at runtime:

-Congratulation’s!
-You have successfully installed Repository.
+Congratulations!
+You have successfully installed Remi Repo.
 Thanks for using this tutorial for installing REMI Repository on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official REMI website.
+For additional help or useful information, we recommend you check the official REMI website.